-The following table summarizes EY fees incurred for 2020 and 2019.
+The following table summarizes EY fees incurred for 2021 and 2020.

 Years Ended December 31,

-2020 2019
+2 2021 2020

-Audit Fees \$ 1,334,000 \$ 1,531,500
+Audit Fees \$ 1,523,000 \$ 1,334,000

 Audit-Related Fees

-Tax Fees
+Tax Fees 58,515

 All Other Fees

-Total Fees \$ 1,334,000 \$ 1,531,500
+Total Fees \$ 1,581,515 \$ 1,334,000

 Audit fees include fees for audit services primarily related to the integrated audit of our annual consolidated financial statements and our internal control over financial reporting as required by Section 404(b) of the Sarbanes-Oxley Act of 2002; the review of our quarterly and annual consolidated financial statements; comfort letters, consents and assistance with and review of documents relating to our securities offerings and other accounting and financial reporting consultation and research work billed as audit fees or necessary to comply with the standards of the Public Company Accounting Oversight Board ("PCAOB").
+Tax fees include fees for tax compliance on employee tax matters.
 The Audit Committee pre-approved all services provided by EY and determined that the provision of services was compatible with maintaining auditor independence.